 To help you gain back control, let’s look at the reasons why you get a high electric bill and see what you can do to minimize your energy usage.
 And, if you’re ready to take control of your energy usage and take control of your energy usage and bills for good, we can help.

-It’s our mission to help US households reduce the volatility and unpredictability in their energy bills and make the switch to renewable energy, so it’s not only a win for you, it’s a win for the planet.
+It’s our mission to help US households reduce the volatility and unpredictability in their energy bills and switch to renewable energy, so it’s not only a win for you, it’s a win for the planet.

 Now, let’s jump into the tips that will help you save even more money.